Agastyasourcecodes/FitStart-by-Agastya/README.md

 If you'd like to contribute, feel free to submit a pull request or report issues to improve the platform.

 ## Contact
-For any queries or suggestions, reach out at [your email or social media].
+For any queries or suggestions, reach out at agastyamaury123@gmail.com

 ---
 Start your fitness journey today with **FitStart by Agastya**!